Website Search Optimization – Keyword Phrases

 The next question is where exactly do you place your keywords and phrases

-There are a number of places where you can place your keywords but none more important than your ‘Main Title’ and as close to the front of your main title as possible.
-Without any doubt you should include your 1st keyword in the first few words of the title and if you can do it sensibly and naturally you can also include your 2nd keyword choice remembering to keep the character count to 66 or less so that the title doesn’t get clipped in the (Google) search results.
+There are a number of places where you can place your keywords but none more important than in your ‘Domain Name/URL’ and your ‘Main Title’ and as close to the front of both of them as possible.
+Without any doubt you should include your 1st keyword in the first few words of the title and if you can do it sensibly and naturally you can also include your 2nd keyword choice remembering to keep the character count to 70 or less so that the title doesn’t get clipped in the (Google) search results.

 The other places to include them are fairly intuitive but for the sake of clarity I will list them in what I think is the order of importance: -

-• Links, these are the URL links that take you to another URL target, I just provided an example for this above ‘SEO search engine optimisation’ is a link to my post using search engine optimisation as its primary keyword.
-By calling the link by that name reinforces this to the search engines, they will see the link and the target and see what the page is about from the text description of the link
+- Links, these are the URL links that take you to another URL target, I just provided an example for this above ‘SEO search engine optimisation’ is a link to my post using search engine optimisation as its primary keyword.
+By calling the link by that name reinforces this to the search engines, they will see the link and the target and see what the page is about from the text description of the link.
+This is called using anchor text and ideally you will get links to your pages from other sites as well using this technique.
+Word of warning though you should limit this technique to around a 100 links, after which you should change your anchor text to your 2nd priority keyword phrase or a synonym, otherwise the search engines will suspect that the link is being artificially implemented.
+It doesn’t hurt on occasions to just us the target URL as well, as this is often a method used when natural linking is occurring.

-So good luck with your optimization, come back and let us know how you got on.
+So good luck with your website search optimization, come back and let us know how you got on.

 Great tip!
 Thank you!
 I need as much info as I can get on optimization.
 Will you be posting more on SEO/SEM?